ManimCommunity/manim/docs/source/tutorials/configuration.rst

    manim -o myscene -c WHITE <file.py> SceneName

-Any command line flags have precedence over any config file.
+Any command-line flags have precedence over any config file.
 For example, using the previous two config files and executing :code:`manim -c RED
 <file.py> SceneName` is equivalent to not using any config files and
 executing